iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 :tablast            Go to last tab
 :tabfirst           Go to first tab
 ```
-You can also run `gt` to go to next tab page.
+You can also run `gt` to go to next tab page (you can go to previous tab with `gT`).
 You can pass count as argument to `gt`, where count is tab number.
 To go to the third tab, do `3gt`.

 One advantage of having multiple tabs is you can have different window arrangements in different tabs.
-Maybe you want your first tab to have 3 vertical windows and second tab to have a mixed horizontal and horizontal windows layout.
+Maybe you want your first tab to have 3 vertical windows and second tab to have a mixed horizontal and vertical windows layout.
 Tab is the perfect tool for the job!

 ![first tab with multiple windows](./img/tabs-file1js.png)